Mrnt/OctoPrint-FlashForge/README.md

 * Currently will only print using the "Upload to SD Card" button.
 * Clicking any button in the "Control" tab after clicking a "Home" button may cause the printer to drop the connection if it has not finished "homing".
+* Cannot currently connect to the printer while a print is in progress.

 ## Troubleshooting